Sports in the United States: Basketball

 NBA began in 1946 with the formation of the Basketball Association of America (BAA), which merged with the National Basketball League (NBL) in 1949 to create the NBA.
 The league initially faced challenges related to finances and public interest.
 However, the 1950s saw the rise of George Mikan, a dominant center for the Minneapolis Lakers, whose success helped establish the league’s credibility.
 In the 1960s, the NBA gained wider popularity, driven by the fierce rivalry between the Boston Celtics, led by Bill Russell, and the Los Angeles Lakers, featuring stars like Jerry West and Elgin Baylor.

 The Women's National Basketball Association (WNBA) is the premier professional women's basketball league in the United States, founded in 1996.
 The league consists of 12 teams and runs from May to September, with playoffs to determine the champion.
 Notable players include Diana Taurasi, Sue Bird, Lisa Leslie, and Maya Moore.
-Although historically lower-paying than the NBA, the WNBA has seen improvements in player salaries and sponsorships in recent years.
+Although historically lower-paying than the NBA, the WNBA has seen improvements in player salaries and sponsorships in recent years; particularly with the arrival of Caitlin Clark in the WNBA in 2024; Clark's arrival brought with her a "Caitlin Clark effect" of a large fanbase that substantially increased ticket sales and television viewership compared to the league's baseline.
 Many players also compete overseas during the off-season to supplement their income.
 The league features a blend of American and international talent, with players from countries like Australia, Bosnia, and Canada making significant contributions.
 The WNBA has played a key role in promoting women's professional sports in the U.S. and continues to grow in popularity.